Arkroot-Innovations/.github/profile/README.md

 ![Akroot Cover][arkroot_cover]

-We collaborate with the biggest businesses to develop and scale effective Flutter apps🚀.
-Our talented team has created numerous projects at the government and international levels and is well-known in the national media.
+Arkroot is a young and innovative software company that provides AI, Mobile App, and Web development services.
+We are committed to providing our clients with the best possible service and support, and we strive for excellence in everything we do.

 ### 💻 Visit [our website][arkroot_website]